VOLTTRON/volttron/docs/source/core_services/drivers/Driver-Configuration.rst

 driver_config
 *************

-There are no arguments for the "driver_config" section of the general driver configuration.
-The driver_config must still be present and should be left blank
+There are no arguments for the "driver_config" section of the device configuration file.
+The driver_config entry must still be present and should be left blank

 Here is an example device configuration file: